-Class 1A, 2A, 3A, 4A Boys' Baseball (Baden Perfection 3B-PPRO)
+Class 1A, 2A, 3A, 4A Girls' Softball - Baden Perfection 2BSFPCY (Cork core)

-- 1) Semi-final and final Regional Sites: Each school hosting will be supplied with at least a dozen balls.
+- Semi-final and final Regional Sites: Each school hosting will be supplied with at least a dozen balls.
 Four new balls should be used in each game.
 Disposition of the balls at the end of the tournament is at the discretion of the host. - 2) Sectional Sites: Each school hosting will be supplied with a dozen balls.
 Four new balls should be used in each game.
-Disposition of the balls at the end of the tournament is at the discretion of the host. - 3) Super-Sectional Sites: Each host site will be supplied up to a dozen balls.
+Disposition of the balls at the end of the tournament is at the discretion of the host. - 3) Super-Sectional Sites: Each host site will be supplied with eight balls.
 Disposition of the balls at the end of the tournament is at the discretion of the host.